wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 2. Sign in to the Management Console using admin credentials.
 3. Go to **Main** > **Identity** > **Identity Providers** and click **Add**.
 4. Enter `Federated IdP` as the name of the identity provider.
-5. Choose the federated IdPs certificate type using one of the following options:
+5. Specify the federated IdPs certificate type using one of the following options:

     !!! info
         The signature of the logout token is validated using either the registered JWKS uri or the certificate uploaded to the relevant identity provider.

-    - Under the **Basic Information** section, select **Use IDP JWKS endpoint** and add `https://localhost.com:9444/oauth2/jwks` as the JWKS uri of the federated IdPs JWKS endpoint.
+    - Select **Use IDP JWKS endpoint** and add `https://localhost.com:9444/oauth2/jwks` as the JWKS uri of the federated IdPs JWKS endpoint.

         ![oidc-primary-idp-jwks-uri-config]({{base_path}}/assets/img/guides/oidc-primary-idp-jwks-uri-config.png)